How to Protect Routes in Expo Router with Clerk

 Split your app into two route groups:

-(auth)/contains sign-in, sign-up, and other public screens(app)/contains dashboard, profile, admin, and all protected screens
+(auth)/contains sign-in, sign-up, and other public screens(app)/contains the dashboard, profile, and all other protected screens

 Each group has its own _layout.tsx that enforces access rules.
 The parentheses mean these group names never appear in URLs.